 - proposal commits, explicitly or implicitly, Allegheny funds

 - proposal commits Allegheny to future action (such as a new course or program, a course release, work that requires Physical Plant or Information Technology Services’ assistance, conferences or meetings held on campus, etc.)

 In short, the Grant Proposal Endorsement Form is required for any proposal that involves any Allegheny College commitment, even if the grant is awarded directly to a faculty member, and not to the institution.
 Please note that the questions on the form are not meant to be a list of requirements that are necessary to submit a proposal; they are meant to make sure we have all the necessary information we need prior to submitting a proposal.

-Please submit the Grant Proposal Endorsement Form at least 10 business days before the proposal deadline.
-The form should take 10-20 minutes to complete.
+The endorsement form should take 10-20 minutes to complete.
 The FCR Office can help you to complete this form and coordinate the approval process.
-If this form has not been completed before the proposal is submitted or if necessary signatures are missing, the college may refuse to accept a grant if awarded.
 For more information, please contact the FCR Office at (814) 332-3864 or firstname.lastname@example.org.

 Submit your Grant Proposal Endorsement Form now.